Skip to main content

 The Ombudsman received a complaint about an electronic meeting held by the LGBTQ Advisory Committee for the City of Hamilton.
 The Ombudsman found that the public livestream of the meeting was not available for approximately 23 minutes.
 As a result, the Ombudsman found that the public was excluded from the meeting contrary to the Municipal Act.

-Township of the North Shore - April 15, 2021
+Township of The North Shore - April 15, 2021

 The Ombudsman received a complaint about two closed meetings held by council for the Township of the North Shore on October 8 and October 29, 2020.
 He found council’s discussions, which included legal advice from the municipality’s solicitor, were permitted under the Municipal Act .
 This link opens …